Davis Mountains State Park: Nature

-Fauna
+Animals

 Montezuma quail are regularly observed in the park.
-Woodhouse's scrub jays, white-winged doves, curve-billed thrashers, white-tailed deer and rock squirrels are among the most common wildlife seen.
-Collared peccary, cougars, and American black bears have also been recorded in the park.
+Woodhouse's scrub jay, white-winged dove, acorn woodpecker, and curve-billed thrasher are other birds recorded.
+Mule deer, white-tailed deer, collared peccary and rock squirrel are among the most common wildlife species seen.
+Mountain lion, and American black bear are rarely seen but have been recorded in the park.
+Eastern black-tailed rattlesnake and canyon treefrog find homes in the canyons and creeks.